Published: November 24, 2021

 Can I use regular lime juice instead of key lime juice?
 Persian limes and Key limes have different flavors.
 Key limes have a stronger flavor, but limes are more acidic.
 Since I developed this recipe using Key lime juice, I can't recommend using ordinary lime juice.

 What garnishes or toppings are on your Key lime pie?
-I used 365 (Whole Foods) brand non-dairy whipped topping, which I piped onto the pie using a pastry bag and a large round tip.
-I also used very thin slices of lime, cut in half, and topped the pie with a little bit of fresh lime zest.
+I used Nature's Charm coconut whipping cream (which comes in a can and needs to be whipped with a mixer).
+I've also had good results with 365 (Whole Foods) brand non-dairy whipped topping.
+I piped the vegan whipped cream onto the pie using a pastry bag and a large round tip.
+I also added some fresh Key lime zest to the top of the pie.

 What knife should I use to cut the pie cleanly?
-I got the best results with a warm paring knife (run it under some warm water first to warm it up).
+I got the best results with a warm chef or paring knife (run it under some warm water first to heat it up).

-Does this vegan pie taste like coconut?
+Does this Key lime pie taste like coconut?
 There's no noticeable coconut flavor for me or anyone I know who's tried it.
 It tastes pretty much like traditional Key lime pie.
+(If you use Nature's Charm coconut whipping cream, however, it does have a noticeable coconut flavor).

 Prep Time30 minutes